Fun and Stylish Playroom Décor Ideas & Tips

 When you set out to design any space in your home, you absolutely need to come up with a cohesive design plan first.
 If that's something you struggle with, I highly suggest you check out Designer in a Binder®.
 It's the system I use every time I design spaces in our homes!

-In any event, I have lot of experience with designing playrooms!
+In any event, I have a lot of experience with designing playrooms and kid-friendly spaces!
 Before we dive into specific tips and ideas, let's talk about the “big picture” playroom decorating tips.
-When designing a playroom to be both functional and stylish, you generally want to focus on:

 With those overarching goals in mind, let's talk specifics!

-Playroom Decor Ideas
+Playroom Décor Ideas

 Incorporate Color & Pattern